philippebureau/ac2_templating_ws/06_VerificationReport/README.md

 # Verification Mini Project
+## STP Verification Report App

-This mini project is an example of how to use observability tools for verificaiton.
+This mini project is an example of how to use observability tools for verification.

 We will use SuzieQ to verify spanning tree for selected vlans.